TariqGanem/OS-212-Assignment1/README.md

 # OS-212-Assignment1
-Operating system course, first assignment =: interacting with system calls This was done by me and my partener.
+Operating system course, first assignment =: interacting with system calls and scheduling.

+This was done by me and my partener.